What is the difference between compounded and brand-name GLP-1 medications?

 Compounded GLP-1 pricing and what it includes

-Compounded semaglutide through telehealth typically runs $120 to $250 per month.
-Cora Health's Essential Plan starts at $120 per month on a 6-month plan and includes provider consultation, personalized treatment plan, compounded semaglutide, US-licensed pharmacy fulfillment from VialsRx, free expedited shipping, and ongoing provider monitoring — no separate consultation or subscription fees.
+Compounded semaglutide through telehealth typically runs $99 to $348 per month effective.
+Cora Health's Essential Plan starts at $99 per month on the annual plan ($1,188 billed once) and includes provider consultation, personalized treatment plan, compounded semaglutide, US-licensed pharmacy fulfillment from Hallandale Pharmacy or VialsRx (both PCAB-accredited 503A facilities), free expedited shipping, and ongoing provider monitoring — no separate consultation or subscription fees.

-Compounded tirzepatide through telehealth typically runs $199 to $350 per month.
-Cora Health's Premium Plan starts at $199 per month on a 3-month plan and includes the same components as the Essential Plan plus priority support.
+Compounded tirzepatide through telehealth typically runs $135 to $479 per month effective.
+Cora Health's Premium Plan starts at $135 per month on the annual plan ($1,620 billed once) and ranges to $225/month on the monthly-commitment tier (effective May 12, 2026) — all-inclusive.
+Includes the same components as the Essential Plan plus priority support.

 Safety and quality: what actually differs